initialxy/initialxy-points/docs/app-state.md

 - User authentication with role-based access
 - Task management system for children with parent approval
 - Reward creation and management for parents
-- Wishlist functionality for children to request rewards

 The app has completed the following tasks:
-- Implemented notifications for task completion and wishlist updates
 - Added responsive design for mobile and desktop
 - Completed PRD documentation
 - Added comprehensive API documentation